ninjaz5736/MMM-PublicTransportHafas/README.md

   position: "bottom_right",

   config: {
+    // Departures options
     stationID: "008012202",                   // Replace with your stationID!
     stationName: "Wilhelm-Leuschner-Platz",   // Replace with your station name!
     direction: "",                    // Show only departures heading to this station.
 (A station ID.)
+    excludedTransportationTypes: [],  // Which transportation types should not be shown on the mirror? (comma-separated list of types) possible values: "tram", "bus", "suburban", "subway", "regional" and "national"
     ignoredLines: [],                 // Which lines should be ignored? (comma-separated list of line names)
-    excludedTransportationTypes: [],  // Which transportation types should not be shown on the mirror? (comma-separated list of types) possible values: StN for tram, BuN for bus, s for suburban
     timeToStation: 10,                // How long do you need to walk to the next Station?

-    showColoredLineSymbols: true,     // Want colored line symbols?
+    // Look and Feel
-    useColorForRealtimeInfo: true,    // Want colored real time information (timeToStation, early)?
+    displayLastUpdate: true,           // Display the last time of module update.
-    showTableHeadersAsSymbols: true,  // Table Headers as symbols or text?
     maxUnreachableDepartures: 0,      // How many unreachable departures should be shown?
     maxReachableDepartures: 7,        // How many reachable departures should be shown?
+    showColoredLineSymbols: true,     // Want colored line symbols?
     customLineStyles: "",             // Prefix for the name of the custom css file. ex: Leipzig-lines.css (case sensitive)
     showOnlyLineNumbers: false,       // Display only the line number instead of the complete name, i. e.
 "11" instead of "STR 11"
+    showTableHeadersAsSymbols: true,  // Table Headers as symbols or text?
-    displayLastUpdate: true           // Display the last time of module update.
+    useColorForRealtimeInfo: true    // Want colored real time information (timeToStation, early)?
   }
 },
 ```